 Professors, PhD researchers and fellows of the Department of History and Civilization form a vibrant intellectual community of study interactions and work exchanges.
 Research in this stimulating environment is defined by:

-Several tools and facilities support departmental research activites:
+Several tools and facilities support departmental research activities:

-Coursework: Teaching is in English but we encourage linguistic diversity in all our activities.
-A variety of Departmental, Research and Training seminars is offered within the Department.
-The Academic Service provides training geared towards the academic and professional development of researchers.
+Coursework: Teaching is in English but linguistic diversity is encouraged in all our activities.
+A variety of Departmental, Research and Training seminars is offered within the Department and the Academic Service provides training tailored for the academic and professional development of researchers.

 Supervision: Each researcher is followed by a supervisor who is responsible for advising on research, career development and other matters.
-A second reader is also appointed in order to offer a second perspective on researchers work, especially in reading March Papers and June Papers in the first year and the Two-Thirds of thesis in the third year.
+A second reader is also appointed to offer another perspective on the researcher's work (especially in reading March Papers and June Papers in the first year and the Two-Thirds of thesis in the third year).

 The Researcher's Guide (PDF) offers detailed information on the Ph.D. programme.